 We know courage when we see it.
 Often it involves doing something for someone else, taking risks that we would not take if we were thinking of our own survival.

-And herein lies the significant fact about Harriet’s courage.
+And herein lies the significant thing about Harriet’s courage.
 Courage usually denotes overcoming fears.
 Harriet survived many fearful situations – traveling in disguise, guiding fugitives, stealing information as a spy, etc. But she had no fear.
 She did what God told her to do.
 He never failed her.
-Her concern and her work was always for others, never herself.
-She was action-oriented – always ready to speak out, to physically fight, to resist.
+Her work was always for others, never herself.
+She was action-oriented – always ready to speak out, to physically fight, to resist for others.
 Tubman was a great patriot.
-She saw her work with fugitives and freedmen as a way of helping the government by lightening the load.
+She saw her work with fugitives and freedmen as a way of lightening the load on the government.
 She did not hesitate when the governor of Massachusetts, John Andrew, recruited her to serve as a Union spy.